-As recollections of Ruth displaced my preoccupation with thoughts of Irene, I took conscious notice of a very old journal lying on the low table alongside the bottle of scotch.
+As recollections of Ruth and Lillian displaced my preoccupation with thoughts of Irene, I took conscious notice of a very old journal lying on the low table alongside the bottle of scotch.
 I had recently acquired the ancient journal in a local book shop during a rummaging forage through an assortment of yellowing manuscripts and other collections of writings.
 I really didn't just find it, the owner of the shop knew of my interest in the local area's past history, and she put it aside for me after coming across it in an old estate library sale.

 The journal appeared handsome and important looking – a large ledger type book with gilt edged pages that may have started its life on a different course.
 It apparently had served its owner's purpose well for chronicling events of the day.
 It included numerous newspaper clippings and pictures interspersed throughout its otherwise mainly handwritten, chronological commentaries.